-Before we even start our review for the best table saw fence, I think we need to be on the same page when it comes to knowing what it means.
+Before we even start our review for the best table saw fences in 2021, I think we need to be on the same page when it comes to knowing what it means.

 Yes, I do understand that there are seasoned woodworkers and craftsmen who would like me to get to the point, but this is for all the starters who want to turn their garage into a crafting room.